croct-tech/plug-js/docs/events.md

 You should track this event when a user creates an account on your application.

+If the user profile does not exist, the engine will create a new one with the provided information.
+This event does not affect existing profiles.

+For the personalization engine, the semantics of this event does not encompass the `userSignedIn` event.
+If your application automatically logs in the user after registration, make sure to call the [`identify`](plug.md#identify) method after the sign-up.

 #### Properties

 This event supports the following properties: